aidanastridge/awesome-tangrams/README.md

 ## Rumours...

 It's said that Napoleon, Thomas Edison, and Edgar Allen Poe were fans of tangrams.
-However, there isn't any evidence to support these claims.
+But, there isn't any evidence to support these claims.
-However, Lewis Carroll was a fan.
+Suorisingly. there is evidence thst does prove Lewis Carroll was a fan.

 ## Books